publicityreform/findbyimage/_posts/2017-05-09-create-compute-instance.md

 next, create a tunnel to map the cloud compute instance's port 8888 to your local port 8888. from command line on your local computer, type:
 - `ssh -i .ssh/google_compute_engine -L 8888:localhost:8888 yourusername@your-instance-external-ip`

+if you are using **gcloud** to connect instead of **ssh** the command to set up a tunnel is slightly different:

+- `gcloud compute ssh name-of-your-instance -- -N -p 22 -D localhost:8888`

 *if you've already generated an ssh key pair (manually, or by launching `gcloud`) then you should be able to connect - if you get a `permission denied` error, you may need to confirm that these keys have been properly set up ([see above](#-to-access-your-cloud-compute-instances-remotely-from-your-computer-you-will-need-to-use-either-ssh-or-gcloud)*

 (note: 8888 is the default port used by jupyter. you can change it in `~/.jupyter/jupyter_notebook_config.py` if needed.)